Wage and Hour Class and Collective Actions

 Charles O. Thompson

 Employee Benefits and Executive Compensation

 Restrictive Covenants and Trade Secrets

 Constantly changing state and national laws and regulations require employers to be vigilant and adaptable with all of their pay practices.
 Polsinelli's wage and hour practice has developed vast experience guiding employers through each step of the process in a manner that is financially efficient and legally thorough.
 To maximize the benefits of this process, Polsinelli partners with businesses to carefully review employee positions and duties to determine whether the positions can be classified as exempt under the Fair Labor Standards Act and relevant state wage and hour laws.
-The practice was ranked by

-in Labor & Employment, May 2016, and rated as a Standout in both complex and everyday employment litigation in the 2017
+Rated as a Standout in both complex and everyday employment litigation in the 2017

 BTI Litigation Outlook

 , based on a survey of more than 300 general counsel at companies with more than $1 billion in revenue.